Ethical Jewellery Australia is an online, bespoke handmade jewellery company.

 If you are looking for something that is somewhat conventional, i.e. a gem in a traditional claw or bezel setting, then these are the lowest cost options.
 This is where the $1800 – $2500 budget comes into play.

 As you can see, pricing is a very tough question to answer without clarification of many different elements.
-If you want bespoke, it’s good to have an open mind and work out what the most important feature is for you.
+If you want a bespoke engagement ring, it’s good to have an open mind and work out what the most important feature is for you.

 That way you can ensure that you use your money wisely.